LS-2ednar/BiteWise/README.md

 ## Future improvements
-- Fetch Nutrion Data from another API e.g. [Edamam Food and Nutrion API](https://developer.edamam.com/edamam-docs-nutrition-api) , [Spoonacular API](https://spoonacular.com/food-api) or [USDA FoodData Central](https://fdc.nal.usda.gov/api-guide)
+- Fetch Nutrion Data from an API e.g. [Edamam Food and Nutrion API](https://developer.edamam.com/edamam-docs-nutrition-api) , [Spoonacular API](https://spoonacular.com/food-api) or [USDA FoodData Central](https://fdc.nal.usda.gov/api-guide) rather then dealing with LLM hallucinations.
+- Create a Mealplanner ?
+- Optimize Foodchoices ?
+- Optimize the prompts to be 100% hallucination free (We all wish that would be true)